vijiths2003/VSD_RISC-V_Vijith-S/README.md

 # VSD_RISC-V_based_internship
-1 month Research Internship on VSD Squadron Mini based on RISC-V, board is powered by CH32V003F4U6 chip with 32-bit RISC-V core
+1-month Research Internship on VSD Squadron Mini based on RISC-V, the board is powered by a CH32V003F4U6 chip with a 32-bit RISC-V core

 ### Intern: Vijith S
 ### **College**: SJB Institute of Technology, Bengaluru